• Skip to primary navigation

 Step 3: (See photo 3 above).
 Whisk in the cocoa and salt.
 Use a spatula to fold in the flour until just combined.

 Step 4: (See photo 4 above).
-Spread the brownie batter into the pan.
+Spread the batter into the pan.
 Bake at 350 F for 30-35 minutes.
 Allow brownies to cool completely in the pan.

 Step 6: (See photo 6 above).
 Pour caramel pecan topping over brownies.
 Allow pecan topping to set and brownies to cool completely before slicing.